 The phrase “to any degree contingent on chance” gives the definition of gambling wide leeway.
 Because poker does indeed include an element of chance, it is classified as gambling in Tennessee and is therefore illegal.
 Furthermore, the law provides no exception for social gambling among acquaintances.

-Not long ago, 48 members of a local Veterans of Foreign Wars organization were arrested in a police raid on a poker game.
-The players were all slapped with misdemeanors and police confiscated nearly $10,000.
+In one case, 48 members of a local Veterans of Foreign Wars organization were arrested in a police raid on a poker game.
+The players were all charged with misdemeanors and police confiscated nearly $10,000.
 A lack of surefire evidence prompted police to offer the players a deal: let the police keep the confiscated money and no charges will be filed.

 It should be noted that this poker game was played among the players only.
 The house did not take a profit or charge anyone a fee to play.
 Even though charges were eventually dropped, this whole story goes to show that the authorities treat poker as a serious offense.

-Online poker is treated the same as poker in real life.
-The state’s gaming laws make no distinction between playing poker on the internet or in real life; any poker game played for real money is illegal.
+Tennessee gaming laws make no distinction between playing poker on the internet or in person; any poker game played for real money is illegal.
 Participation in any poker game anywhere in the state is illegal if real money is involved.

 Everything mentioned so far applies to online gambling as well.
-You cannot play casino-style games with your friends, out in public or by yourself on the internet.
+Players cannot play casino-style games with friends, out in public or privately on the internet.
 Participation in gambling or poker anywhere in Tennessee is classified as a Class C misdemeanor and is punishable by up to 30 days in jail and a $50 fine.

 Tennessee also has a statute titled “Gambling Promotion” that makes it a Class B misdemeanor to host an unlawful gambling game, entice others to gamble or to make a profit.
 The punishment for a Class B misdemeanor in the state is up to 6 months in jail and a $500 fine.

 TN State Lottery